saurabh260120/edgeai-gst-apps-defect-detection/README.md

 2. Type `./app_edgeai.py ../configs/config_file_name.yaml` in Terminal and hit Enter.

-##  How to add your own custom post-processing?
+##  Custom Post-Processing

+ The result of the model will be an image with coloured defective pixel.
-Now I will do post-processing of the result to get some more meaningful results.
-In this Post processing, I will calculate the percentage defect in the "submersible pump impeller".\
+ In this Post processing, We will calculate the percentage defect in the "submersible pump impeller" For that calculate the area of defective region, and non defective region.
+The resultant mask from the model will categories each pixel to one of the three class defective pixel, pump, and background. \

 Percentage defect = [defective area / ( defective area + non defective area )] * 100

 So for this count the pixel of the defective area and non-defective area.